alexrobertsonuk/ga4-for-content-designers/docs/exploration-setup.md

 ## Variables and settings

-The exploration workspace has two configuration columns on the left:
+The exploration editor has two configuration columns on the left:

 1. **Variables** – where you:
   - name your exploration